 5. Consider the Role of a Branding Photo Shoot for Your Website and Social Media Channels

 This one took me a long time to get my head around and is not for everyone, especially if you are like me and have ambivert or introvert tendencies.
 As a lover of the written word, it just does not feel that comfortable to commit time, money or headspace into a branding photo shoot.
 What I have discovered is that it is an essential part of finding your voice, telling your story and building your online profile and professional brand.
 After a chance encounter over dinner with a professional photographer in my network I decided to invest my energies in developing a series of photography that would better showcase, me, my services and approach.
 It was uncomfortable, but I’m really happy with the results.
 Here’s a video done by Fi of Fi Mims Photography (who led me through this experience).
 This was taken on the day we did this branding shoot.
 Note how uncomfortable I seem at the start of the day and my relief and happiness at the end!
 I’m glad I did this and encourage you to do the same.

 The 4 Additional Steps I Mentioned

-I also suggest you need to consider the role of bloging, vlogging, podcasts or guest speaking; keeping an eye on the market (be aware, but do not compete with your competitive set); be an advocate for your clients and build communities, but 5 tips are enough for today!
+I also suggest you need to consider the role of blogging, vlogging, podcasts or guest speaking; keeping an eye on the market (be aware, but do not compete with your competitive set); be an advocate for your clients and build communities, but 5 steps are enough for today!